graphql-nexus/nexus-prisma/README.md

 We test Node versions that are `Active LTS` and `Current`.
 For which versions of Node that equals you can refer to our tests or look here: https://nodejs.org/en/about/releases.

-### Supported Versions Of Prisma Client
+### Supported Versions Of `@prisma/client`

 We only officially support what we test.

-We test Prisma Client versions `2.30`, `2.29`.
+We test Prisma Client versions `2.30.x`, `2.29.x`.

+#### Matrix Testing Policy

-The latest versions of Prisma Client tested is tested against Node 16 and 14 on Ubuntu, macOS, and Windows.
-Meanwhile, the past versions are tested only against Node 16 on Ubuntu.
+We test the latest versions of `@prisma/client` against Node 16 and 14 on Ubuntu, macOS, and Windows while past versions of `@prisma/client` are tested only against Node 16 on Ubuntu.
+We do this to keep the CI test matris reasonable as the number of past `@prisma/client` versions supported could grow long.

+#### Patch Version Support Policy

+We only support the latest patch version of a minor series.
+For example imagine that there was a bug when `nexus-prisma` was integrated with `@prisma/client@2.30.1` but _not_ when integrated with `@prisma/client@2.30.2`.
+Our policy would be that users should upgrade to the latest `2.30.x` version, and that we would not release any no code changes of `nexus-prisma`.